most-inesctec/stfXCore/README.md

 The core microservice of the [___SpatioTemporal Feature eXtractor (stfX)___](https://github.com/EdgarACarneiro/stfX), contanining the Spring server that is presented to the end-user as an interface.

+This server's updated API can be consulte [here](https://app.swaggerhub.com/apis-docs/EdgarACarneiro/thesis/2.0.0#/).

 ## Example requests

 To provide stfX with a new storyboard one must call the `/storyboard` endpoint.